Browsing Category

 British playwright Theresa Ikoko, co-writer of Rocks screenplay

-Best proof Torontonians don’t recognize greatness: The French screen legend Isabelle Huppert strolling on Richmond unnoticed by the downtown crowd.
+Proof Torontonians don’t recognize greatness: The French screen legend Isabelle Huppert strolling on Richmond unnoticed by the downtown crowd.
 I’d know her anywhere but caught only her backside on camera.
-Never promised to be a paparazzi.
+I never promised to be a paparazzi.

-Some directors are arrogant, some humble, others hilarious.
+Some directors are arrogant, some humble, and others hilarious.
+Here are a few from this year’s fest:

 Thom Zimny, director, Western Stars